 Sullivan & Cromwell Visiting Professor of Law

 Pat Chew is the Salmon Chaired Professor at the University of Pittsburgh School of Law and a University Chancellor’s Distinguished Teaching Award recipient.
 In addition, she has taught at the University of Texas, University of Augsburg (Germany), and the University of California (Hastings).
-In spring 2018, she will visit Harvard Law School, where she will teach a course on Employment Law and Employment Arbitration and a seminar on the Reasonableness Standard across different subject areas.
-At her home institution, she teaches these same courses, torts, and a seminar on criminal expungement.
+In spring 2018, she will visit Harvard Law School, where she will teach a section of Torts and a reading group, Is Justice Blind?.
+At her home institution, she teaches Employment Law and Employment Arbitration, a seminar on the Reasonableness Standard across different subject areas, and a seminar on criminal expungement.
 She has presented and consulted with dozens of law schools, and more recently, with judicial groups all over the country.

 Her research is diverse, both in subject areas and methodologies.
 She has written dozens of articles in both general interest and specialized law journals.
 The most read American Bar Association (ABA) article in 2010 focused on her empirical work on judges.
 She also has authored or edited numerous books, treatises and casebooks in dispute resolution, business laws, and culture and conflict.
 They include INTERNATIONAL CONFLICT RESOLUTION: CONSENSUAL ADR PROCESSES (coauthored) and THE CONFLICT AND CULTURE READER.
 Professor Chew is the inaugural recipient of the Keith Aoki Excellence in Asian American Jurisprudence Award.
 Most recently, she is researching how the market and cultural contexts of arbitrations affect their outcomes.